 For the purposes of this post, the top rated convertible car seats are those that have the best NHTSA “ease of use” ratings.

 So, using that method of assessment, which are the top rated convertible car seats?

 1. The ClickTight Seat Installation System

-There are only 3 convertible car seats that are currently on sale in 2017 that have received the NHTSA’s top “5-star” ease of use rating.
+There are only 3 convertible car seats that are currently on sale that have received the NHTSA’s top “5-star” ease of use rating.

 Yes, you may well have LATCH anchors fitted to your vehicle and it is indeed correct that LATCH installation is generally much easier to get right than belt-installations but, unfortunately, LATCH anchors have maximum child weight limits (often in the 35 – 40 lbs range).

 Once your child has reached the LATCH weight limit for the specific convertible car seat, you must re-install the seat using the vehicle’s seatbelt.
 So, there is quite simply no way to avoid the fact that at some stage you are going to have to learn to install your child’s seat correctly using the seatbelt.

 There are 3 simple stages to installing a seat using the Britax ClickTight Installation system: